 Vervain has a long history as a medicinal herb across many different cultures.
 We will explore the healing powers of vervain, the many ways you can use vervain as a healing plant, and how to make vervain tea.
-Read on to learn how this lovely flowering medicinal herb can improve your health.
+Read on to learn how this lovely flowering medicinal herb improves health.

 What is Vervain or Verbena?

 Vervain (Verbena Officinalis) is a flowering plant in the Verbena (Verbenacea) family of plants.